-If authorization is given to select a unit larger than the voucher size issued, or if the family selects a unit of a smaller size than the voucher size issued, the following criteria will be considered:
+If authorization is given to select a unit larger than the voucher size issued, or if the family selects a unit of a smaller size than the voucher size issued, the criteria as described in the sections below will be considered.

-5.5.1 Unit Size
+5.5.1.
+Unit Size